ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/join.md

 ## ON Section Conditions {on-section-conditions}

 An `ON` section can contain several conditions combined using the `AND` operator.
 Conditions specifying join keys must refer both left and right tables and must use the equality operator.
-Other conditions may use other logical operators but they must refer either left or right table of a query.
+Other conditions may use other logical operators but they must refer either the left or the right table of a query.
 Rows are joined if the whole complex condition is met.
 If the conditions are not met, still rows may be included in the result depending on the `JOIN` type.
 Note that if the same conditions are placed in a `WHERE` section and they are not met, then rows are always filtered out from the result.

 !!! note "Note"
-    Combining conditions using the `OR` operator inside an `ON` section is not supported yet.
+    The `OR` operator inside an `ON` section is not supported yet.

 !!! note "Note"
     If a condition refers columns from different tables, then only the equality operator (`=`) is supported so far.